poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 i have pests in cellar they are eating all my food please help reward offered ask for Emily at the hidden pigs inn }}
 }}

 #### Solution
 The "pests" are actually homeless goblins hiding in the basement.
-Kill or capture and bring to the town guard.
+Kill, capture and bring to the town guard, or convince them to leave.
+:
 Emily Sturm of the Hidden Pigs Tavern.
-(See: Hidden Pigs Tavern)
+(See: Hidden Pigs Tavern) :
 Reward: 25 gold.

 #### Locations

 #### Small Tavern

 ##### Encounters:
 1. Cellar
     * **4 goblins**